Meet Morgan

-Morgan Harrar is a dedicated non-profit professional whose career is rooted in deep passion for service, community, connection, and empowering others to create meaningful impact.
-For the past two and a half years, Morgan has served as a Development Coordinator for Breakthrough T1D, the leading global non-profit organization for Type 1 Diabetes (T1D).
-Here, she specializes in strategic donor development and volunteer recruitment and retention.
+Morgan Harrar is an experienced nonprofit professional whose career is deeply rooted in passion for service, community, connection, and empowering others to create meaningful impact.
+For the past three years, Morgan has served as a Development Coordinator for Breakthrough T1D, the leading global nonprofit organization for Type 1 Diabetes (T1D).
+Here, she specializes in strategic donor development as well as volunteer recruitment and retention.
 In this role, she is proud to work among those who help plan and execute their annual Walk program, which collectively brings in approximately $1.7 million for their local Greater Delaware Valley chapter.
-In this role, she has cultivated and managed relationships with newly diagnosed families and first-year Walk teams and develop engagement and fundraising strategies, while fostering meaningful relationships with her donors.
-She prides herself on building authentic partnerships and inspiring individuals to recognize their potential to make a difference.
+In this role, she cultivates and manages relationships with newly diagnosed families, while coaching first-year Walk teams to develop engagement and fundraising strategies.
+She prides herself on building authentic, genuine partnerships while inspiring individuals to recognize their potential to make a difference.

 Morgan’s professional journey has instilled a profound passion for the transformative power of volunteerism.
 Through her day-to-day interactions with families, donors, and volunteers, she has witnessed firsthand how service becomes a catalyst for change, hope, and long-term impact.
 This has not only shaped her career but also her calling – to create spaces where people discover their purpose through service.
 This belief inspired the development of her Volunteer Personality Test, a tool designed to help individuals find their personal volunteer style.
 Morgan hopes that by guiding others toward opportunities aligned with their passions, strengths, and values, they will find their true purpose that comes from investing in their communities that they call home.